allfinlir/allfinlir/README.md

 - 👋 Hi, I’m @allfinlir
-  Currently trying to leard how to code.
+  Currently learning SwiftUI for iOS development.

 - 👀 I’m interested in ...
 Sports, travel and life in general.